alanrogers/eghop/src/suggested.md

   populations, with around 1% of ancestry dating to divergences older than a million years ago."

-1. [Porubsky et al. 2020][porubsky20:ng] Recurrent inversion toggling and great ape genome evolution.

-  * "the X chromosome is most enriched (2.5-fold) for inversions, on the basis of its size and duplication content.
-There is an excess of differentially expressed primate genes near the breakpoints of large (>100 kilobases (kb)) inversions but not smaller events.
-We show that when great ape lineage-specific duplications emerge, they preferentially (approximately 75%) occur in an inverted orientation compared to that at their ancestral locus.
-We construct megabase-pair scale haplotypes for individual chromosomes and identify 23 genomic regions that have recurrently toggled between a direct and an inverted state over 15 million years.
-The direct orientation is most frequently the derived state for human polymorphisms that predispose to recurrent copy number variants associated with neurodevelopmental disease."

 1. [Peischi and Excoffier.
 2015][peischi15:me] Expansion load: recessive mutations and the role of standing genetic variation.